ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-explorer.md

 ## Search Bar

-Here you can input any ARK wallet address, transaction or block ID to find detailed information about them.
-For example, most users will use this to check the status of a transaction that they sent or are to receive.
-If you were sending someone a transaction of 5 ARK, a transaction ID will be generated and you will be able to forward that information to the recipient as both a validation of payment and a digital tracking ID as to its disposition in the network.
+Here you can input any Ark address, transaction ID or block ID and find detailed information about them.
+Most users will use this to check the status of a transaction they have sent or are expecting.
+If you were to send someone a transaction of 5 ARK, a transaction ID would be generated and you could forward that information to the recipient as both a validation of payment and a digital receipt.

-## Currency Pairing

-The currency symbol can be changed to reflect the live price of ARK to your currency of choice.

 ## Day/Night Mode

 This is merely an aesthetic choice depending on the user and how they prefer the interface to look.

-### Mobile and Desktop Differences
-There are few minor differences between the desktop and mobile versions of the explorer, although most of the experience is the same.
-The most marked difference is the presence of a price graph with chosen currency pairing on the home page of the block explorer when using the desktop version.
-The other two functional differences are in the network information bar near the top of the page.
+When browsing the [Devnet block explorer](https://dexplorer.ark.io), the Night them is enabled by default.

 ### Conclusion
-With this information you can now take advantage of the full breadth of functionality contained within the ARK explorer.
-While this may seem like a simple tool, it is a window into why cryptocurrencies are so powerful.
-Block explorers help individuals like yourself to see that the blockchain is a permanent record of transactions so that trust can be placed in a trustless system.
+With this information you can now take advantage of the full breadth of functionality contained within the Ark explorer.
+While this may seem like a simple tool, it is also powerful.
+Block explorers help individuals see what the blockchain is up to!